che-incubator/che-code/code/extensions/che-github-authentication/README.md

-# GitHub Authentication for Visual Studio Code
+# Eclipse Che GitHub Authentication

-**Notice:** This extension is bundled with Visual Studio Code.
+**Notice:** This extension is bundled with Eclipse Che.
 It can be disabled but not uninstalled.

 ## Features